abproject/mock-server/README.md

 ---

-## Examples
+## example
-All examples are based on using Docker image, but it is possible to use compiled binary executable file instead.
+All example are based on using Docker image, but it is possible to use compiled binary executable file instead.

-> It is recommended for probing  examples below to create a folder `mkdir examples` where all examples will be stored.
-Or just clone this repository with provided examples.
+> It is recommended for probing  example below to create a folder `mkdir example` where all example will be stored.
+Or just clone this repository with provided example.

 ### Hello World
 Introductory description of simple `Hello World` endpoint.
-* Create folder `mkdir examples/hello`
+* Create folder `mkdir example/hello`

 * Do steps for `YAML`, `JSON` or `API` defined below in this block.